thefrontside/oss-wumbo/weekly-emails/README.md

 At the Frontside we meet for 15 mins each monday and discuss what we were able to accomplish last week with our open source effort and what our goals are for the up coming week.
-These are published openly here in our oss-wumo repo and then also sent to everyone who works at the Frontside.
+These are published openly here in our oss-wumbo repo and then also sent to everyone who works at the Frontside.

 ## How do I run the meeting?

-The meeting should be timeboxed to 15 minutes.
+The meeting should be time boxed to 15 minutes.
 It's very important to keep these meetings short and sweet so they're not taking away too much time for client projects.
 It should be a hard stop at 15 minutes.